Wonder Momo: Ports and related releases

-Wonder Momo was later ported by NEC Avenue for the PC Engine in Japan on April 21, 1989.
-This specific version was later added to the Wii Virtual Console on February 27, 2007.
-The original arcade version was later added to the Virtual Console on June 16, 2009.
-The arcade version was also included with six other Namco arcade games in the PlayStation compilation Namco Museum Encore, and was released exclusively in Japan on October 30, 1997 and in June 2005 for Japanese mobile devices.

 The titular character made numerous appearances outside of her video game, mostly in Namco's other video games.
 Wonder Momo appeared as one of the playable characters in the Japan-only, tactical RPG title Namco x Capcom, partnering with Bravoman, while Amazona appeared as an enemy character.
 Momo often covered herself, alluding to the original game.
 Some artifacts, models and costumes based on Wonder Momo appeared in some other Namco titles.
 She appeared as a magnus card in the Namco RPG Baten Kaitos: Eternal Wings and the Lost Ocean, made a cameo appearance as one of Anise's dolls in Tales of the Abyss, had her normal self appear as one of the various floats that appear in the bonus stages of Marvel Land, and had her "Wonder" costume appear in Tales of the World: Radiant Mythology 2 and in Catalogue 4 in the Xbox 360 game The Idolmaster.
+Her latest appearance lies in the PSP strategy RPG Queen's Gate: Spiral Chaos.
+A theme based on Wonder Momo, with the game's characters is featured in Pac-Man 99, as special DLC.

 In other media

 Wonder Momo received a brief adaptation as part of the manga anthology Famitsu Comix: The Shape of Happiness (しあわせのかたち, Shiawase no katachi), published in the Famitsu Comics collection from March 1989, drawn by Tamakichi Sakura.

 Besides appearing in video games, J-pop singer Haruko Momoi released an album influenced by the video game fully titled as WONDER MOMO-i〜New recording〜 (a pun combining her last name with the name of this game).
 It utilizes both the game's main gameplay theme and the "henshin" (transformation) theme.
 Yujin released a gashapon figure of Momo as part of the "Namco Girls" collection.
-Her latest appearance lies in the PSP strategy RPG Queen's Gate: Spiral Chaos.

-A theme based on Wonder Momo, with the game's characters is featured in Pac-Man 99, as special DLC.